The 18 Best Non-Alcoholic Beers Actually Worth Sipping In Dry July

 DETAILS

-• 0.0% ABV,
+• 0.0% ABV

-• A local classic without the hangover.
+• Also another local classic without the hangover

 heaps noral

-It’s not rocket science.
 Low-alcohol brews that have fewer than 0.5% ABV are classified as non-alcoholic beer.
-To achieve this, breweries employ a number of different processes to virtually suck the alcohol out of a regular beer.
+To achieve this, breweries employ a number of different processes.

 Brewers can also take advantage of reverse osmosis to remove alcohol from beer.
-Alcohol is simply distilled out of a mix of alcohol and water via a very tight filter, and then the water and remaining acids are re-mixed with sugars and flavour compounds.
-After the alcohol is removed, the beer is re-carbonated by injecting carbon dioxide, essentially forcing carbonation since there’s no yeast in the bottle, hence no natural way to produce carbon dioxide.
+This is when alcohol is simply distilled out of a mix of alcohol and water via a very tight filter, leaving the water and remaining acids to be re-mixed with sugars and flavour compounds.

-A few years ago the answer to that question would be a plain no. Heating the alcohol out of beer would alter the hops too much and the result was too far from the original taste.
+Previously, heating the alcohol out of beer would’ve altered the hops far too much and the result was egregiously far from the original taste.
 In the worst instances, alcohol-free beer was plain disgusting and a rousing disappointment.

-In 2019, the market for alcohol-free beer was estimated at US$9.6 billion (~AU$13.2 billion) and, according to the Global Non-Alcoholic Beer Market Share, Trends, Analysis and Forecasts, 2020-2030, that figure is expected to reach US$35.6 billion (AU$49.2 billion) by 2030.
-That’s some serious growth right there, and completely telling of the shift in focus towards healthier alternatives to alcohol, citing the significant health risks associated with the consumption of alcohol.
+In 2019, the market for alcohol-free beer was estimated at US$9.6 billion (AU$13.2 billion).
+According to the Global Non-Alcoholic Beer Market Share, Trends, Analysis, and Forecasts 2020-2030, that figure is expected to reach US$35.6 billion (AU$49.2 billion) by 2030.

 Whether you’re taking on Dry January or Sober October, or simply taking a month off being a piss-cutting legend, there are plenty of options out there.
 Remember to ring ahead to check it’s in stock when tracking a booze-free brew down, as even outside of Dry July, you’ll find they sell out fast.
 So all power to you if you’re taking the month off the booze, and if you’re looking for something to help take the edge off a long day — we think you’ll be pleasantly surprised by what’s on offer in the world of non-alcoholic beers.